The UK's Next Biotech Evolution

 A Strategic Path Forward

 To build a sustainable biotech sector, the UK needs targeted interventions in several key areas.
 While Oxford's move to more founder-friendly technology transfer terms represents progress, standardization across institutions could accelerate commercialization.
-The Air Street Capital database of TTO terms shows significant variation in founder-friendliness, creating unnecessary complexity.
+The Air Street Capital database of TTO terms shows significant variation in founder-friendliness.

 While new biotech spaces are emerging, coordinated development of affordable housing and lab space remains crucial.
 The success of Cambridge's science parks shows the importance of purpose-built innovation districts.
 Encouraging more angel investors, especially those with experience in biotech, can diversify the funding pool.
 Organizations like MedCity and Innovate UK are already making strides in this direction, but more needs to be done to bring early-stage capital into the sector.